Portuguese Cape Verde

-Cape Verde was a colony of the Portuguese Empire from the initial settlement of the Cape Verde Islands in 1462 until the independence of Cape Verde in 1975.
+Portuguese Cape Verde (Cabo Verde Português) was a colony of the Portuguese Empire from the initial settlement of the Cape Verde islands in 1462 until 1975, when independence was granted by Portugal.

 History

 15th century

-The islands of Cape Verde were first discovered by Europeans in 1460-62 by Prince Henry the Navigator (Son of King John I) and Antonio Noli, in the service of Henry's relative King Afonso V. The southeastern islands, including the largest island Santiago, were discovered in 1460 by António de Noli and Diogo Gomes.
+The islands of Cape Verde came to be known by Europeans in 1460-62 by Prince Henry the Navigator (Son of King John I) and Antonio Noli, in the service of Henry's relative King Afonso V. The southeastern islands, including the largest island Santiago, were discovered in 1460 by António de Noli and Diogo Gomes.
 The remaining northwestern islands São Nicolau, São Vicente and Santo Antão were discovered in 1461 or 1462 by Diogo Afonso.
-There is no evidence of human settlement on Cape Verde prior to the arrival of the Portuguese.
+There is no evidence of European settlement on Cape Verde prior to the arrival of the Portuguese.

 In 1462, the Portuguese founded the town of Ribeira Grande (now Cidade Velha) on the south coast of Santiago.
 The settlement became a key port of call for Portuguese colonisation in both Africa and South America.
 In the 16th and 17th centuries, it was a centre of maritime trade of points among Africa, the Cape of Good Hope, Brazil in South America, and the Caribbean.
 Due to its proximity to the African coast, it was an essential platform for the Atlantic trade of enslaved Africans.
 Other early Portuguese settlements were São Filipe on the island of Fogo (between 1470 and 1490), Praia on Santiago (before 1516), Ribeira Grande on Santo Antão (mid 16th century), and Ribeira Brava on São Nicolau (1653).

 Between 1492 and 1497, Manuel I of Portugal exiled thousands of conversos, Jews forced to accept baptism and conversion to Christianity but considered suspect, to São Tomé, Príncipe, and Cape Verde.
 They were allowed to engage in trade.

 Freelance traders were referred to as lançados, who were often, but not always, of Jewish origin.
 Most married or had unions with African women, creating close trade ties with their families and clans.